Last Updated: January 6, 2025

 90% of the time, I will find the problem within a few minutes after checking these areas.

-I had a customer who analyzed the schedules for large capital projects that had gone badly and eventually reached the courts to determine liability.
+I had a customer who analyzed the schedules for large capital projects, usually government projects, that had gone badly and eventually reached the courts to determine liability.
 To help establish liability, the customer would assess the selections made in the software related to the scheduling engine.
 Suppose it was determined that the schedule management team was misusing the scheduling engine and that the schedule was miscalculated.
 In that case, they might testify that the scheduling team was liable.

 There are a few tools on the market that analyze schedules.
 One of my favorite tools is Project Analyzer by Steelray.